danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 [^Tsing]: Anna Lowenhaupt Tsing, *The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins* (Princeton University Press, 2017).

-[^Witt]: Steve Witt, "Chinese Characters as Ancient 'Emoji'"", *Glocal Notes*, 2015, available at https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/.
+[^Witt]: Steve Witt, "Chinese Characters as Ancient 'Emoji'", *Glocal Notes*, 2015, available at https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/.

 [^Grot]: Michael Grothaus, "Women Finally Get a Menstruation Emoji", *Fastcompany*, 2019, available at https://www.fastcompany.com/90302946/women-finally-get-a-menstruation-emoji.